vladrpurcarea/CaRM/README.md

 making it so only the bots complete them.
 If one of the forbidden field is found, the contact request returns `204`, but discards all data.

+## Google Spreadsheets Integration

+All non-spam contact requests are processed to a google spreadsheet on a 1-minute poll.
+No API actions happen if there are no processable requests.

+To set up GSheets integration, you need to modify three parameters in `carm.conf`:

+	googleRsaKeyPath: "./keyrsa.pem",
+	contactRequestSpreadsheetId: "#spreadsheetId here#",
+	contactRequestSheetNames: {"example.com": "Sheet1" },

+* `googleRsaKeyPath` is a path to a file relative to `carm.conf` containing a google service account RSA key.
+These are generated using Google's online tools
+* `contactRequestSpreadsheetId` is the spreadsheet ID (available in the URL) of the "master" spreadsheet where contact requests are uploaded
+* `contactRequestSheetNames` is a `dict` mapping each TLD (the `host` field in `POST /contact-request`) to a Sheet in the Spreadsheet.